 Callaloo as a Vegetable

-In a large country such as Guyana, callaloo gets complicated because the country boasts a variety of this leafy greens which are collectively referred to as callaloo.
+In a large country such as Guyana, callaloo gets complicated because the country boasts a variety of leafy greens which are collectively referred to as callaloo.
 For example, Chinese bok choy can sometimes be marked and sold as a type of callaloo.

 Many markets and supermarkets sell the callaloo already picked from its stalks and bagged in 1-pound packages.